oroinc/documentation/user/back-office/products/products/create-complex.rst

       "**Is Featured**", "Select whether the product is featured.
 The field is mandatory.
 To add the featured products block with all the products marked as featured to the website's storefront, please refer to the :ref:`featured products <concept-guides--product-management--featured-products>` documentation."
       "**New Arrival**", "Select whether the product is a new arrival.
 When set to *Yes*, the product is highlighted in the storefront.
 The field is mandatory."
       "**Brand**", "Choose :ref:`the product brand <user-guide--product-brands>`, if available.
 Click |IcBars| to select the brand from the full list."
+      "**Unit of Quantity**", "Select the main :ref:`product unit <user-guide--products--product-units-in-use>` that is shown by default when you view the product details in the storefront.
+Available options: *each*, *item*, *kilogram*, *piece*, *set*.
+In the **Precision** field, set the acceptable precision (number of digits after the decimal point) for the quantity that a user may order or add into the shopping list.
+Items and sets are usually whole numbers, and units like kilograms may get precision of 2 to allow buying a custom volume (e.g., 0.5 kg)."
+      "**Additional Units**", "Add more than one unit of quantity if needed.
+For every additional unit, provide precision and conversion rate compared to the main unit of quantity.
+Select the **Sell** checkbox to enable selling the product in these units.
+Unless **Sell** is selected, the unit is considered a draft."

    Also, specify the value of your configurable attributes and define any other custom attributes if required.